Shashank01k/shashank-php-assignment/README.md

 ## Setup and Usage

+# Laravel Commands

+  To set up authentication using Laravel Sanctum, follow these steps:

+1. Install Laravel Sanctum:
+  composer require laravel/sanctum

+2. Publish the Sanctum configuration file: php artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider"

+3. Create a custom authentication middleware: php artisan make:middleware AuthenticateMiddleware

+4. Create a default authentication middleware (if needed): php artisan make:middleware Authenticate

+5. Create a seeder for the users table: php artisan make:seeder UsersTableSeeder

+6. Create a factory for generating fake user data: php artisan make:factory CommentFactory --model=Users

+7. Seed the database with dummy user data: php artisan db:seed

+These commands will help you set up Laravel Sanctum for API authentication and seed your database with dummy user data for testing purposes.
+Adjust the commands as necessary for your specific application needs.

 1. Seeder API for Dummy Data:

   To populate the database with dummy user data, utilize the Seeder API provided by the user-seeder endpoint.